Remarks on the influence of quantum vacuum fluctuations over a charged test particle near a conducting wall: Finite temperature regime

 In this case the dispersion is positive for $\tau < 2z$ and can be positive or negative for $\tau>2z$, depending on the temperature.
-We recall that in the regime of zero temperature this dispersion is always negative for $\tau>2z$.
+Recall that in the regime of zero temperature this dispersion is always negative for $\tau>2z$.
 Now, thermal and mixed contributions present opposite signals, but for high temperature the thermal contribution is stronger and leads the dispersion to be positive.
-Similarly to the behaviour in the perpendicular direction, if compared to the zero temperature case, there is a distortion of the curves in the interval $\tau <2z$ caused by the thermal contribution.
-The solid curve describes the model presenting a sudden transition and exhibits a singularity at $\tau=2z$ \cite{hongwei2006}.
-As already discussed, implementing a smooth transition leads to the regularization of this singular behaviour.
+Similarly to the behaviour exhibited in the perpendicular direction, if compared to the zero temperature case, there is a distortion of the curves in the interval $\tau <2z$ caused by the thermal contribution.
+The solid curve describes the model presenting a sudden transition \cite{hongwei2006}.
 Moreover, there will be residual effects in the late time regime.

 However, we notice that there will be configurations such that, even at finite temperature, no residual effect will survive.
 This is because the positive contribution added by thermal effects can be exactly cancelled by the negative contribution coming from the vacuum term.
 This is a sort of quantum cooling effect produced by subvacuum fluctuations.
 This aspect is described in Fig.~\ref{fig14} for a specific case.
 When such regime is achieved only the dispersion of the velocity perpendicular to the wall survives.